neutron-org/dex-quint-model/modelReport.md

 ```
 and then `state' = placeLimitOrder(state, bobsOrder).state`.

-For diggingg deeper, a REPL may be run with the `--verbosity=5` flag: in that case, it will show an evaluation of each function of the model.
+For digging deeper, a REPL may be run with the `--verbosity=5` flag: in that case, it will show an evaluation of each function of the model.

 ### Running violation runs